Princess-of-Sleeping/psp2rela/README.md

 Specify the `-src` and `-dst` arguments on the command line.

+- `-src=`:input module path.
+As elf/self format.

+- `-dst=`:output module path.
+Specifying `-dst=` is optional, and if only `-src=` is used, only the conversion log will be output and the converted module will not be saved.

 Example : `./psp2rela -src=./input_module.self -dst=./output_module.self`

 You can specify the flag with `-flag=`.